chiaraani/JSTester/README.md

 # JavaScript Tester README
 ## Description
 This is a tiny test framework for JS.
 What is special about it?
 Its low weight!
-It is barely 57 lines of code, and weighs 2KiB.
+It weighs barely 4KiB.
 Well, I actually took it as an exercise.
 I made it because I didn't want to waste time installing node for extremely simple JS exercises, tiring!
 So the name "framework" is too big for it. ;D

 ## Usage
 ### Case